BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/11_3_Empowering_Bitcoin_with_Scripts.md

 The trick with Lightning is that it's off-chain.
 The participants jointly lock funds on Bitcoin with an n-of-n multisignature, then they engage in a number of transactions between themselves.
 Each new "commitment transaction" splits those joint funds in a different way; it's partially signed but _it isn't put on the blockchain_.

 So how do you keep one of the participants from reverting back to an old transaction that's more beneficial to them?
-That's where revocation comes in.
+That's where revocation comes in, as is demonstrated in the following example from BIP 112, which was intended as a stepping stone toward Lightning.
 You give the participant who would be harmed by reversion to a revoked transaction the ability to reclaim the funds himself if the another participant illegitamately tried to use the revoked transaction.

 For example, presume that Alice updated the commitment transaction to give more of the funds to Bob (effectively: she sent funds to Bob via the Lightning network).
 As part of this new transaction, she gives Bob a `revokeHash` which can be used to claim the funds from the previous transaction, before Alice gave Bob the new funds.